 - Are you comfortable with the significantly increased cost of the OTD vs the MOT?

 If you answered yes to these, then the OTD may be a good option for you to consider.
-Another thing to keep in mind is that you can opt for a PhD in another topic instead of the OTD in order to be able to teach.
+Another thing to keep in mind is that you can opt for a PhD in another topic you’re interested in later on instead of the OTD in order to be able to teach.

 If you aren’t interested in teaching or research, read on:

-If you are wanting to be a clinician and stay out of academia (for now), the MOT might be a better option while you can still get it.
+If you want to be a traditional clinician and stay out of academia (for now), a Master’s in OT might be a better option while they are still available.

-With a Master’s in Occupational Therapy, you will finish your program on average about a year sooner than if you go straight into the OTD.
+With a Master’s in Occupational Therapy, you will finish your program on average about a year sooner than if you go straight into an OTD program.

-In addition, the OTD will, on average, add on another $20,000-$30,000 of debt to your student loans without an increased pay differential when you begin practicing.
+In addition, the OTD will, on average, add on another $20,000-$30,000 of student loan debt (sometimes considerably more depending on the program) to your student loans without an increased pay differential when you begin practicing.

-If you go the MOT route, even with the OTD mandate, you will be grandfathered in and will still be able to get a job in the clinical setting.
+If you go the MOT route, even if the OTD mandate takes place in the future, you will be grandfathered in and will still be able to get a job in clinical settings throughout your entire career.
 There are quite a few OTRs still practicing with their Bachelor’s degree and are able to get jobs even with new OTDs coming into the field.

-No matter what degree you have, you are required to complete continuing education courses every year so you aren’t at a huge disadvantage if you “just” have your Master’s degree.
+No matter what degree you choose, you are required to pass the National Board Exam (NBCOT) and complete continuing education courses every year, so you aren’t at a real disadvantage if you “just” have your Master’s degree in OT.

 Cost Considerations of the MOT vs OTD:

-When you start practicing, many hospitals and clinics start entry-level occupational therapists at the same pay scale, whether you have completed your OTD or have your MOT.
-The increased student loan payment of the OTD can be painful when you’re making the same entry-level pay.
+When you start practicing, many hospitals and clinics start entry-level occupational therapists at the same pay scale, whether you have completed your OTD or MOT.
+The increased student loan payment of the OTD can be painful when you’re making the same or nearly the same entry-level pay.

 One other thing to consider is that if you decide to go straight through to the OTD from the get-go, you will be in school at least a year longer than if you went for the MOT and got to work making a full-time salary sooner.

-That extra year could be a loss of around a $60,000-$70,000 salary from “just” getting your Master’s in Occupational Therapy.
+That extra year could be a loss of around a $60,000-$70,000 salary from getting your Master’s in Occupational Therapy earlier.
 A question to ask yourself is that is the extra time and debt money worth it if you aren’t interested in teaching or research?